arssivka/naomech/README.md

 The creation of this system was motivated by our wish to minimize the usage of Aldebaran's system and bad compatibility of Nao's system with ROS.
 For example when you are trying to move mototrs by zero angle using aldebaran's system, mototrs will move.
 Also the cameras were really slow.
+As you will see int he installation section, we have a scripts that changes ctc structure.
+It is made to use only CMake without qibuild for building the project.

 ### Installation

 1. You need ctc installed on your system.
 If you haven't already go to the aldebaran's site and download 32-bit or 64-bit version according to your system: [Aldebaran's site][aldbr]
 2. Extract it wherever you like.
 3. Now you need to install new drivers provided by BHuman.
-Follow their unstructions [here][bh].
+Follow their unstructions [here][BHumanKernel].
 4. Clone [this][rep] repository:

   ```sh